facelessuser/coloraide/docs/src/markdown/filters.md

 The human eye has 3 types of cones that are used to perceive colors.
 Each of these cones can become deficient, either through genetics, or other means.
 Each type of cone is responsible for perceiving either red, green, or blue colors.
 A CVD occurs when one or more of these cones are missing or not functioning properly.
-There are sever cases where one of the three cones will not perceive color at all, and there are others were the cones may just be less sensitive.
+There are severe cases where one of the three cones will not perceive color at all, and there are others were the cones may just be less sensitive.

 ### Dichromacy